 A Reasonable Answer:

 The idea here is preposterous.
-How many years of working in medicine would be acceptable, then?
+How many years of working in medicine would be acceptable?
 Twenty?
 Thirty?
 Til you die?

 Oh, and by the way, some of us also plan on using our medical skills long after our full-time work is done.
 When I finally FIRE, I’ll be spending ample time on the mission field teaching others how to provide safe anesthesia.
 Hopefully, all over the world.
 So selfish.

-While I am on my rant, let me point out the fact that our medical training perpetually fails our trainees in preparing them on how to obtain both wealth and wellness.
+While I am on my rant, let me point out the fact that our medical training perpetually fails our trainees.
 I don’t see any major movement by the “establishment” to fix physician suicide, burnout, or poor financial literacy.

 “You Are Not Dedicated To Your Patients”